What is blue green algae? How to protect your pet from this hidden danger

-Your dog can become sick very quickly if they’ve ingested blue green algae.
-If they’ve drunk contaminated water, they can become sick within 15 minutes to an hour.
+Your dog can become sick very quickly if they’ve ingested contaminated water, and they can show symptoms of illness within 15 minutes to an hour.

-However, it can take longer for symptoms to develop and some dogs might not become sick until a few days after coming into contact with blue green algae.
+However, illness doesn't always happen quickly.
+Some dogs might not become sick until a few days after coming into contact with blue green algae.